civol/HDLRuby/README.md

         47,82,99,13, 5,77,2,4]).(:my_circuit)
 ```

 It is also possible to declare a generic type.
-For instance a generic signed type with saturation can be declared as follows:
+For instance, a generic signed type with saturation can be declared as follows:

 ```ruby
 typedef :sat do |width, max|